CodersCampCrew/Project4/README.md

 ## Ukraine Helper
 ---
-TeacherAssistant - is a propotype of an app for teachers which will allow to manage them their individual lessons with students and keep information basic information about them.
+TeacherAssistant - is a propotype of an app for teachers which will allow them to manage their individual lessons with students and keep basic information about them.

  Prototype and Mockup of the project